Vitamin D Alone vs D3 + K2: What Actually Changes?

 - Your main question is just vitamin D intake or vitamin D status.

-- You prefer to avoid extra ingredients unless there is a clear reason to add them.
+- You prefer to avoid other ingredients or added nutrients unless there is a clear reason to add them.

 - You use warfarin or similar anticoagulation and need to be especially careful with vitamin K products.